What is mold?

 #1 Simple Die

 A simple die can be further classified according to functions such as cutting and forming.
-Cutting dies are used in operations like trimming, notching, blanking, and more.
+Cutting dies are used in trimming, notching, blanking, and more.
 The forming die is used for bending, curling, etc.

 #2 Compound Die

 A compound die performs multiple operations, like cutting or punching can be done in one stroke.
 A compound die can do the job faster for more demanding or complex blanking and piercing applications.
 Rather than handling just one operation at a time, the compound die can simultaneously complete the blanking and piercing processes.
 This is a very effective method for high-volume parts.